U.S. health panel likely to make HIV tests routine

 The U.S. Preventive Services Task force, a government-backed group of clinicians and scientists, is expected to make a new recommendation on HIV screening available for public comment before the end of the year.

-Health officials close to the panel, speaking on condition of anonymity, see it making a positive recommendation for routine screening, updating their current position, issued in 2005, which leaves the decision up to doctors.
+Health officials close to the panel see it making a positive recommendation for routine screening, updating their current position, issued in 2005, which leaves the decision up to doctors.

-Under President Barack Obama's healthcare law, passed in 2010, insurers are required to cover preventive services that are recommended by the task force.

 "It still will take culture change for medical providers, but this will be a tremendous leap," he said.

-The HIV/AIDs epidemic remains a significant health challenge in the United States, with an estimated 1.2 million people living with the disease.
+The HIV/AIDs epidemic remains a major disease burden in the United States with an estimated 1.2 million people living with the disease.
 Of this group, the U.S. Centers for Disease Control and Prevention (CDC) estimates that 20 percent are unaware of their infection.

 Nearly 60,000 new cases of the human immunodeficiency virus that causes AIDS are reported nationally every year.